 Flexibility is Key

 These simple solution capabilities can go a long way in making your payment process more efficient and your customers happy with the service.
-We hear stories from our merchants all the time about how scheduling their customers’ payments has not only resulted in predictable and consistent income, but it’s also taken the stress out of keeping track of special requests and following up when payments are overdue.
+Our customers at PaySimple share with us all the time about how scheduling their customers’ payments has not only resulted in predictable and consistent income, but it’s also taken the stress out of keeping track of special requests and following up when payments are overdue.
 Most importantly, no business can be successful without their customers; why not help make the way they pay your business as hassle-free as possible?
 Check out some more tips about using recurring payments, and start taking the guesswork out of when you get paid!